xiaoniuniu89/Sudoku-P3/README.md

 # Credits

-I wanted to challenge myself to use python to impliment an algorithm as it was not something I understood very well.
+I wanted to challenge myself to use python to implement an algorithm as it was not something I understood very well.
 I am very happy with what I have learned from this project.
 I used a lot of outside resources to learn about backtracking and recursion.
 I also was lucky to have a few people to test the app for me for bugs.

 ## <p id="tutorials">Tutorials</p>
 - Computerphile